JinyanSu1/jinyansu1.github.io/README.md

 Hi, I am Jinyan, currently a second year CS PhD student at Cornell university advised by [Claire Cardie](https://www.cs.cornell.edu/home/cardie/).
 I was fortunate to work with [Wen Sun](https://wensun.github.io/) and [Sarah Dean](https://sdean.website/) on understanding dynamics in machine learning systems, inspired by applications such as recommendation system.
-Before that, I worked for a year at MBZUAI with [Preslav Nakov](https://mbzuai.ac.ae/study/faculty/preslav-nakov/) working on fake news and machine generated texts detection, which gets me into the journey of NLP research.
-During my undergrad, I majored in math and studied research in the intersection of machine learning theory and privacy with [Di Wang](https://shao3wangdi.github.io/).